jbull477/msu-cse491-2013/projects.rst

 15. Add account creation, login, and authentication (5 pts; app_feature)

-16. Add data persistence in sqlite or MySQL or PostgreSQL (5 pts; app_feature)
+16. Add data persistence in sqlite or MySQL or PostgreSQL (5 pts; app_feature).
+NOTE that you can use the CSE MySQL server, here: http://www.cse.msu.edu/Facility/Services/MySQL.php

 17. Implement multithreading in your WSGI server (see http://docs.python.org/2/library/threading.html) and explain how you know it's working.
 (5 pts; wsgi)